AbdelatifSalemCherif/AlgorithmsAndProblemSolving_FunctionalProgramming_CPP/README.md

 ***Why this design?*** This unified approach drastically reduces cognitive load.
 Once you understand the workflow of one category, you have mastered the navigation of all 174 problems.

+## 🚀 How to Run
+Running any of the ***174 problems*** is straightforward, designed for maximum efficiency:

+- Open the `Main.cpp` file located in the Main directory.

+- Explore the list of function calls representing the problems from different categories.

+- Toggle the desired project by removing the comment (//) from its line.

+- Comment out other active functions to ensure a focused execution.

+- Compile & Run (e.g., using Ctrl+F5 in Visual Studio).